What Is IOSH?

 IOSH stands for Institution of Occupational Safety and Health, the Chartered body for health and safety professionals.
 IOSH is a UK-based organisation offering professional qualifications in order to raise standards of health and safety in the workplace.

-IOSH training courses help people in all sectors stay healthy and safe at work.
+IOSH qualifications help people in all sectors stay healthy and safe at work.
 Two IOSH training courses are available: Working Safely and Managing Safely:

 - The Working Safely course is aimed at all employees and covers the essentials of health and safety in the workplace.